sarojpoudel14/traineeship-test/README.md

 Requirement:
 - State Management(Pinia):
-  Create separate stores for tasks and settings to store in locally in store.
+  Create separate stores for tasks and settings to store it locally in store (no backend).
 - Computed and Watcher:
   Use computed to display derived data i.e. total tasks, completed tasks. etc.
   Use